canro91/canro91.github.io/_posts/2020-07-28-AnotherTwoCSharpIdioms.md

 series: C# idioms
 ---

-In this part of the C# idioms serie, we have one idiom to organize versions of commands, events or view models.
+In this part of the C# idioms series, we have one idiom to organize versions of commands, events or view models.
 And another idiom, on coditionals inside `switch` statements.

 ### Separate versions of commands and events using namespaces and static classes